shayansm2/shayansm2.github.io/content/resume.md

   </div>
 </div>

-- Drove the design, architecture, and implementation of a “Checkout as a Service” platform, enabling diverse sales options such as e-gift cards, fresh goods, cheque payments, and coupon usage, leading to a 13% increase in total sales.
+- Designed the centralized order-management service at Digikala (MENA’s largest e-commerce platform with 41.5M MAU) using durable Temporal workflows, enabling partner systems to integrate directly with the core platform.
-- Architected the centralized order management service using temporal durable workflows, enabling seamless integration of business partners into the core system.
+- Led the design and development of a Checkout-as-a-Service platform supporting e-gift cards, fresh goods, cheque payments, and coupon flows, contributing to a 13% increase in total sales.
-- Architected and developed the user subscriptions microservice, seamlessly migrating subscription logic from the legacy codebase to the new microservice architecture, resulting in faster development and deployment speeds.
+- Built the user-subscriptions microservice and migrated logic from the legacy system, reducing implementation time for new subscription features.
-- Integrated the existing codebase with the GrowthBook platform for A/B testing and feature flagging, optimizing performance to handle high traffic volumes and eliminating GrowthBook as a bottleneck for user requests, enabling marketing and user research teams to run 4x more A/B tests.
+- Integrated GrowthBook for A/B testing and feature flags, removing performance bottlenecks and enabling a 4× increase in marketing experiments.

 <div class="custom-html" style="display: flex; align-items: center; justify-content: space-between; padding: 10px 0; font-family: Arial, sans-serif;">
   <div style="display: flex; align-items: center; gap: 15px;">